dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

     </text>

-The attribute holds the date in the format of a Knora date string (the format is documented in the typescript type alias ``dateString`` in module ``basicMessageComponents``.
+The attribute holds the date in the format of a Knora date string (the format is also documented in the typescript type alias ``dateString`` in module ``basicMessageComponents``.
 There you will also find documentation about the other types like color etc.).
+Knora date strings have this format: ``GREGORIAN|JULIAN):YYYY[-MM[-DD]][:YYYY[-MM[-DD]]]``.
+This allows for different formats as well as for imprecision and periods.
+Intervals are submitted as one attribute in the following format: ``interval-attribute="1.0,2.0"`` (two decimal numbers separated with a comma).

 You will find a sample mapping with all the data types and a sample XML file in the the test data: ``webapi/_test_data/test_route/texts/mappingForHTML.xml`` and ``webapi/_test_data/test_route/texts/HTML.xml``.